10 Largest Castles in the World

 4. Windsor Castle (54,835 sqm)

-Windsor castle is often referred to as the largest inhabited castle worldwide, and is certainly the largest in England.
-It’s one of the official residences of the Queen of England, who spends many of her private weekends and vacations there.
-The upper ward, where the private residential apartments are located, is also home to the esteemed royal library.
+Windsor Castle, the largest inhabited castle globally and the largest in England, serves as one of the official residences of the Queen of England, where she frequently spends her private weekends and vacations.

 3. Prague Castle (66,761 sqm)

-Prague Castle is the largest coherent castle complex in the world according to the Guinness Book of World Records.
-The first stone building of this glorious structure was the Church of the Virgin Mary, though only sparse remnants of the original structure remain to this day.
+The first stone building of this magnificent structure was the Church of the Virgin Mary, though today only sparse remnants of the original church remain.

-It is the official office of the President of the Czech Republic.
-The castle was a seat of power for kings of Bohemia, Holy Roman emperors, and presidents of Czechoslovakia.
-The Bohemian Crown Jewels are kept within a hidden room inside it.
+Throughout history, the castle has been a seat of power for Bohemian kings, Holy Roman emperors, and Czechoslovakian presidents.
+The Bohemian Crown Jewels are securely stored in a hidden room within the castle.

 2. Mehrangarh Fort (81,227 sqm)